Characterizing a vertex-transitive graph by a large ball: Groups whose Cayley graphs all have discrete isometry group

-Together with Lemma \ref{lem:nonfinitenormalsubgroup}, we obtain \begin{cor} Let $X$ be a Cayley graph of some finitely generated group torsion-free $\Gamma$ which either has polynomial growth, or is as in Theorem \ref{furman}.
-Then the isometry group of $X$ is discrete. \end{cor} \begin{rem} In \cite[Corollary 1.5]{Furman} this Corollary for $\Gamma$ as in Theorem \ref{furman} was stated without the hypothesis that is it torsion-free.
+Together with Lemma \ref{lem:nonfinitenormalsubgroup}, we obtain \begin{cor} Let $X$ be a Cayley graph of some finitely generated torsion-free group $\Gamma$ which either has polynomial growth, or is as in Theorem \ref{furman}.
+Then the isometry group of $X$ is discrete. \end{cor} \begin{rem} In \cite[Corollary 1.5]{Furman} this Corollary for $\Gamma$ as in Theorem \ref{furman} was stated without the hypothesis that it is torsion-free.
 This hypothesis is necessary as explained in Lemma \ref{lem:discreteimpliestorsionfree}. \end{rem}